sneaky-potato/sneaky-potato/README.md

 ## 🥔 About Me

 - Undergraduate student at IIT Kharagpur
-- Currently struggling with brushing up data structures and algorithms
-- Have an intermediate taste of working in web dev
-- Open to collaborating in fun projects
+- Generalist programmer at the moment with experience in web development and DL/CV
 - Trying to organize my mess [here](https://sneaky-potato.github.io/) 🚀

 ---